 Sadly, there is no cure for Complex Regional Pain Syndrome (CRPS).
-As such, there are no CRPS treatment guidelines.
-Whilst a proportion of sufferers will notice a very gradual improvement in their condition over the first couple of years after developing the condition, many notice no improvement or suffer a deterioration.
+Whilst research suggests that 50% of sufferers will notice a very gradual improvement in their condition over the first couple of years after developing the condition, many notice no improvement at all or suffer a deterioration.

-The common delay in diagnosising CRPS means that treatments that may have proved beneficial early on, may be of less benefit once the condition has become established.
+The common delay in diagnosing CRPS means that treatments that may have proved beneficial early on, may be of less benefit once the condition has become established.

 Please check out our Blog where we frequently post articles looking at the latest developments in treatment for CRPS.
-We are often among the first to report on important developments.
+As CRPS Solicitors, we are often among the first to report on important developments.

 Medication is effective in less than two thirds of sufferers.

 Achieving the right balance of medication can often prove difficult.
-Very broadly speaking, the stronger the analgesic (painkilling) effect of the medication, the greater side effects it will have, particularly cognitively, upon the individual and therefore the more difficult it will become to function on a daily basis.
+Very broadly speaking, the stronger the painkilling effect of the medication, the greater side effects it will have, particularly mentally.
+This makes it even more difficult to function on a daily basis.
 The pain may be less, but tiredness, lack of concentration, poor memory and reaction time, may be the price to pay.